omarelleuch/Projecthub/README.md

 - **Project Management**:
   - Create, update, and delete projects.
-  - Assign users to projects.
+  - Assign users to projects and give them tasks.

 - **Responsive Design**:
   - Built with React and CSS for a seamless user experience.